Concurrently detect the minimum Python versions needed to run code

 Concurrently detect the minimum Python versions needed to run code.
 Additionally, since the code is vanilla Python, and it doesn’t have any external dependencies, it works with v2.7+ and v3+.

-It functions by parsing Python code into an abstract syntax tree (AST), which it traverses and matches against internal dictionaries with 813 rules divided into 117 modules, 548 classes/functions/constants members of modules, 144 kwargs of functions, and 4 strftime directives.
-Including looking for v2/v3 print expr and print(expr), long, f-strings, boolean constants, "..".format(..), imports (import X, from X import Y, from X import *), function calls wrt. name and kwargs, strftime + strptime directives used, and function and variable annotations.
+It functions by parsing Python code into an abstract syntax tree (AST), which it traverses and matches against internal dictionaries with 1207 rules, covering v2.0-2.7 and v3.0-3.8, divided into 132 modules, 853 classes/functions/constants members of modules, 193 kwargs of functions, 4 strftime directives, 2 array typecodes, 3 codecs error handler names, and 20 codecs encodings.
+Including looking for v2/v3 print expr and print(expr), long, f-strings, self-documenting f-strings, coroutines (async and await), asynchronous generators (await and yield in same function), asynchronous comprehensions, await in comprehensions, boolean constants, named expressions, positional-only parameters, yield from, exception context cause (raise .. from ..), dict comprehensions, infix matrix multiplication, "..".format(..), imports (import X, from X import Y, from X import *), function calls wrt. name and kwargs, strftime + strptime directives used, and function, function and variable annotations, continue in finally block, modular inverse pow(), array typecodes, codecs error handler names and encodings.
 It tries to detect and ignore user-defined functions, classes, arguments, and variables with names that clash with library-defined symbols.

 It is fairly straightforward to use Vermin: